leoarthurwall/My-Portfolio/README.md

 ## SKILLS USED AND LEARNED

-- Making a responsive website: use of relative and absolute sizing, media queries, flexbox
+- Making a responsive website: use of relative and absolute sizing, media queries, flexbox.
-- File Structure for components/sections
+- File Structure for components/sections.
+- Designing a professional looking website with design tools: Miro & Figma.
-- getting to grips with CSS to meet spec of hi-fi prototype
+- getting to grips with CSS to meet spec of hi-fi prototype.
-- Building a full, 1-page, scrollable website
+- Building a full, 1-page, scrollable website.

+## TECH STACK
+- React.js
+- SCSS
+- Figma
+- Miro
+- MUI Icons